zombietfk/examples.eob-like-dungeon-crawl/README.md

 - Heavier weapons do more damage but attack slower.
 - When you level up, prioritise Strength.
 It makes your standard attack faster and increase HP.
 - Dexterity does not need to be increased beyong a certain level.
-- Intelligence will only shine in the very late stages of the game.
-It is not completely required.
+- Intelligence is most useful for casting the ice spell - Try to save your mana for the late game where it will allow you to safely take care of the strongest enemies (Black Knights, Kebab)
 - Don't bother investing too many points on luck.
 Especially if you have the map.
 - Enemies have an attach pattern.
 Try to dance around them and attack after they have moved.
 - Some walls are fake.
 Try finding as many secrets as you can!